Doggone! Vet-avoiding pup spurs Sand Springs Fire Department boat rescue

 “There are no roads over there — just hundreds of acres of undeveloped property,” McCalip said, adding that the couple began contacting friends to try to find someone with an available boat.

-Coming up empty-handed, they were just beginning to consider the prospect of a 7- to 8-mile hike across private property to get their dog when the GPS showed Merlin headed south toward the area of the lake near the Shell Creek Dam.
+Coming up empty-handed, they were just beginning to consider the prospect of a 7- to 8-mile hike across private property to get their dog when the GPS showed Merlin headed south along the east edge of the lake toward the area near the Shell Creek Dam.

 When they finally spotted him across the lake, “you could see he was thinking about swimming, which made me very nervous” because of the distance, McCalip said.

-So with friends and an online crowd of followers urging them to action, they called the Rock Fire Department, who said it was the Sand Springs Fire Department’s jurisdiction.
+So with friends and an online crowd of followers urging them to action, they called the nearby volunteer Rock Fire Department, who said it was the Sand Springs Fire Department’s jurisdiction.

 Not expecting much, they placed the second call.